 Currently, private vaccination is not available; individuals have to wait their turn, based on their age and priority to be offered the vaccination.
 Though allowing only vaccinated employees to come back to the workplace could potentially lead to indirect or direct age discrimination claims by younger employees.
 However, it is possible to defend such claims where the measures can be justified as proportionate means of achieving a legitimate aim.

 You also need to consider health and safety grounds in terms of the extent to which the vaccination reduces the risk of transmission of the virus, which is currently unclear.
 The current advice is that vaccination is not a substitute for workplace Covid-secure measures, which employees should continue to comply with.
+Workers who have regular contact with customers, in the hospitality and catering industry for example, or who are travelling between multiple workplaces such as cleaning contractors are more likely to require vaccination.
 There are also data protection implications to think about in terms of requiring employees to provide information on their vaccination status.

 What is the best way to achieve voluntary vaccination in your workforce?